WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

         3. Properties
         4. Class methods

 > We will discuss all of these for our item class in this step.
-More information can be found in the provided links to the pages on the seperate parts.
+More information can be found in the provided links to the pages on the separate parts.

 In this step we are going to create our class, `Item`.
 This is going to represent an item in a grocery store.